threatjammer/markdown-docs/introduction-threat-jammer-report-api.md

 ## The Live Test page

 All the endpoints have a Live Test page where developers can test all the different endpoints available.
 The URI is `/docs` and the full URL is `https://REGION.report.threatjammer.com`.
-For example, if a developer wants to open the Live Test Page in Paris, the URL is [https://dublin.report.threatjammer.com/docs](https://dublin.report.threatjammer.com/docs).
+For example, if a developer wants to open the Live Test Page in Dublin, the URL is [https://dublin.report.threatjammer.com/docs](https://dublin.report.threatjammer.com/docs).

 ## API version